 The reverse side of the cabinet features a giant painting of the relief of the siege of Vienna in 1683, a pivotal moment in European history.

 In the painting, the besieging Ottomans are all wild-eyed, while the “liberators” almost look like they’re clearing leaves before a picnic.
 No guesses as to which side the painter was on.
 Media manipulation is nothing new: just the media changes.

 We see Eugene’s breastplate, for example, and the seal of Sultan Mustafa II, captured by Eugene at the 1697 battle of Zenta that effectively ended Ottoman hegemony in central Europe.

-18th century: Balkan wars and wars with Prussia
+18th century: Balkan & Prussian wars

 The so-called Mortar of Belgrade is a 10lb mortar used by Prince Eugene at Belgrade in 1717.